-This report intends to provide members with assurance that contract management and monitoring of the three TFM contracts is in place.
+This report is intended to update members on the performance of these contracts, and to provide members with assurance that management and monitoring of the three TFM contracts is in place.

 2. Financial Implications

 2.1 A proportion of the property services savings identified in the MTP was dependent on the consolidation of Facilities Management Support across the building stock.
 This is the equivalent of £1 million revenue savings.